jesusgollonet/opencv-clip-cutter/README.md

 # OPENCV CLIP CUTTER

 ## Intro
-When going ot for a skate or BMX session, I often set up a tripod and record it in order to analyze technique, check progression and find areas to improve.
+When going out for a skate or BMX session, I often set up a tripod and record it in order to analyze technique, check progression and find areas to improve.
 I then edit the clips in iMovie to remove everything but whatever trick I'm doing.
 This is an attempt to automate that process.